HRM-024: Compensation Program for University Staff Employees

 The University is committed to providing competitive and equitable staff compensation, while complying with federal laws pertaining to equal pay for equal work.
 This policy establishes University Staff compensation practices that will attract and retain an outstanding workforce.

-The Compensation Program supports the University’s goal of attracting, motivating, developing, and retaining qualified employees through the use of market-based salary ranges and compensation practices designed to reward and promote performance, job growth, and career development.
+The Compensation Program supports the University’s goal of attracting, motivating, developing, and retaining qualified employees using market-based salary ranges and compensation practices designed to reward and promote performance, job growth, and career development.
 This policy aligns with the University’s Total Rewards Commitment.
-It is the University’s practice to provide compensation increases to University Staff through the annual merit increase cycle, when feasible, and to provide flexibility to respond to exceptional circumstances such as retention and additional responsibilities outside of the annual process.
+It is the University’s practice to provide compensation increases to benefits eligible, exempt and non-exempt University Staff through the annual merit increase cycle, when feasible, and to provide flexibility to respond to exceptional circumstances such as retention and additional responsibilities outside of the annual process.

-A lump sum payment that is not a part of the employee’s base pay.
+A one-time payment that is not a part of the employee’s base pay.

 This includes employee qualifications, experience, performance, market pay range, and organizational strategic & operational objectives.